-Darren, aside for being a hugely successful realtor to the investors, is continuing to stick to his model of buying extremely well-located small multis in Northern Jersey, close to transit and with the eyesight of Manhattan.
+Darren, aside from being a hugely successful Realtor to the investors, is continuing to stick to his model of buying extremely well-located small multis in Northern Jersey, close to transit and with the eyesight of Manhattan.
 He is of the mind that fewer doors equal more cash flow.
 Works for him!

 Brandon Turner makes good cash flow on his portfolio, buys mobile home parks, and writes books that generate very good residual income.